kdaily/aws-cli/proposals/pr-contrib-guide.md

-# AWS CLI Contributing Guide
+# Improvements to the AWS CLI Contribution Process

 Proposal         | Metadata
 ---------------- | -------------